velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 "--so sorry, I--I have it here somewhere--"

-"You *have it here somewhere?*" The officer laughs aloud.
+"You *have it there somewhere?*" The officer laughs aloud.
 "Stop wasting our time, woman.
 You know the law--"

 "I swear, I'm authorized--"